 History of Turquoise

 The name “turquoise” comes from the French phrase for Turkish stone, which is pierre turquois (pronounced pee-yare turr-qwah).
 Historians believe that turquoise first came to Europe through Turkey, which is how this December birthstone got its name.
+A turquoise ring would be gifted to someone symbolizing “forget me not.”

 Turquoise has a long, rich history across many ancient civilizations.
 Pharaohs of Ancient Egypt often wore turquoise.
 Chinese artisans also carved turquoise more than 3000 years ago.